 Hamas has ceded control of Gaza’s three land crossings on Wednesday, honoring agreements with Egypt during mediation between the group and the ruling Fatah movement which specified that control be given to the Palestinian Authority.

-On October 17 Hamas declared the dissolution of its executive office in Gaza, agreeing to transfer control to the national reconciliation government initially formed in 2014.
+In September, Hamas declared the dissolution of its executive office in Gaza, agreeing to transfer control to the national reconciliation government initially formed in 2014.
 Hamas has also agreed to hold general elections.

 In a press conference held in Gaza on Wednesday and attended by Egyptian security officials, Mofid al-Hasayna, the Palestinian Minister of Public Works and Housing, said that “Handing over the crossings is a real step towards reconciliation and ending the division that has ruled for 10 years.”

-However, a Hamas official who spoke to Mada Masr on the condition of anonymity had reservations on the execution of the agreement, saying that the Palestinian Authority abruptly asked Hamas to vacate all their facilities near the crossing on Tuesday, including travel offices and security checkpoints.
+However, a Hamas official who spoke to Mada Masr on the condition of anonymity had reservations about the execution of the agreement, saying that the Palestinian Authority abruptly asked Hamas to vacate all their facilities near the crossing on Tuesday, including travel offices and security checkpoints.

 Moussa Abou Marzouk, a member of Hamas’ political bureau, voiced similar concerns on his Twitter account today, calling Rafah’s actions “inappropriate,” and cautioning that “any arrangement that lacks respect for the agreement will not succeed.”